 While targeted tariffs can be a helpful economic tool when coupled with other strategic policies, we must put these conversations about future tariffs in the context of today’s highly concentrated global markets.
 For example, just two to four companies control nearly the entire U.S. farm machinery sector today.
 John Deere alone controls 60% of combine sales, 53% of large tractor sales, and 37% of agricultural machinery sales.
 As a result, imposing tariffs on John Deere would hamstring farmers who have few other equipment manufacturers to turn to.

-With just a handful of corporations controlling our food system, new agricultural tariffs would only further harm U.S. farmers and consumers who struggle enough under the thumb of dominant abusive food and agriculture firms.
+With just a handful of corporations controlling our food system, broad agricultural tariffs would only further harm U.S. farmers and consumers who struggle enough under the thumb of dominant abusive food and agriculture firms.

 An Introduction to Tariffs